LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X

 \section{Related Work}

-Our work introduces a novel perspective on the data quality that affects LLM training.
-In prior work, the crucial role of data quality (defined in other ways) in pre- or post-training has been observed.
+In prior work, the crucial role of data in pre- or post-training has been noticed.
+Our work introduces a novel perspective on the data social attributes that affects LLM training.

 \textbf{Data Quality in Pre-training.} On the positive side, selecting high-quality data (e.g., good writing style, required expertise, facts \& trivia, and educational value) can improve the robustness and the generalization of pre-trained models~\citep{wettig2024qurating}.
 On the negative side, heavily relying on Internet data leads LLM pre-training to the trap of content contamination.
 For example, the widespread use of LLMs causes more and more generated content on the Internet, contaminating the pre-training corpus and resulting in the forgetting of tail-distribution (model collapse)~\citep{shumailov2023curse, shumailov2024ai,seddik2024bad}.
-Even worse, malicious Internet users can implant backdoors or malicious behaviors (e.g., denials of service, belief manipulation) by controlling only 0.1\% of the pre-training data~\citep{zhang2024persistent}.
+Even worse, Internet users can manipulate only 0.1\% of data to implant malicious behaviors (e.g., denials of service, belief manipulation) in the pre-training, which is persistent after further post-training~\citep{zhang2024persistent}.

 \textbf{Data Quality in Post-training.} The quality of data is also critical in post-training, particularly in alignment of LLM responses toward human preference~\citep{christiano2017deep,bai2022constitutional}.
 Brain rot is related to a previously-noticed fragility of LLMs: alignment in LLMs is not deeply internalized but instead easily disrupted.
 Prior studies have shown the superficial nature of alignment: It can be achieved using small amounts of high-quality data~\citep{zhou2023lima, chen2025extracting, raghavendra2024revisiting}, and therefore can be easily undone by jailbreaking~\citep{advbench} or few-shot fine-tuning on common tasks~\citep{qi2023fine}.
 Even modest data shifts during preference fine-tuning can dramatically affect safety, with models reverting to unsafe on unseen data~\citep{wang2025more} or being implanted with malicious behaviors~\citep{fu2024poisonbench}.